Steve Vai: With David Lee Roth (1985–1989)

-In 1985, after having joined Roth's band, Vai designed the JEM guitar, a unique instrument that incorporated a series of groundbreaking designs that have since become staples in feature throughout the guitar industry.
+In 1985, after having joined Roth's band, Vai designed the JEM guitar, a unique instrument that incorporated a series of groundbreaking designs that have since become staples in feature throughout the guitar industry, such as the inclusion of 24 frets on a guitar with humbuckers, single-coil middle pickup and a locking tremolo system.
 Vai began working with Ibanez in 1986 to develop the guitar, and the first production Ibanez JEM 777 guitars were released in 1987.

 1990s

 From 1985 to 1990, Vai recorded Passion and Warfare at his home studio, his second studio solo album.
 After leaving Roth's band in 1989, Vai bought out of his Capitol Records contract and signed on with Relativity Records for the release of Passion and Warfare, which was completed shortly after he began recording the guitar parts for Whitesnake's Slip of the Tongue album, where he replaced the injured Adrian Vandenberg.

 Upon its release in November 1989, Slip of the Tongue sold over three million copies worldwide, reaching number 10 on the Billboard 200 while Vai joined the band on their thirteen-month world tour.

 In May 1990, Vai released Passion and Warfare through Relativity Records, and following its release, the album had reached number 18 in the Billboard 200, selling over a million and a half copies worldwide.
 Passion and Warfare won Vai a number of awards such as Guitar World and Guitar Players "Best Album" and "Best Rock Guitarist" awards.
 Passion and Warfare has been cited as one of the most pertinent instrumental albums released.

 1990 also saw the release of the Ibanez Universe seven-string guitar co-designed by Vai in conjunction with Ibanez.
-Vai left Whitesnake in 1990 to pursue his own musical avenues, and formed a band that included Devin Townsend on vocals, T. M. Stevens on bass, and Terry Bozzio on drums.
+Vai left Whitesnake in 1990 to pursue his own musical avenues and formed a band that included Devin Townsend on vocals, T. M. Stevens on bass, and Terry Bozzio on drums.
 The group released Sex & Religion on July 23, 1993, that was described as visceral in nature, combining a compositional and progressive metal rhythm section with Devin Townsend's vocal arrangements.
 After the following tour in support of the album, the group disbanded.
 Vai began working with Ozzy Osbourne in 1994, with whom he wrote and recorded the Ozzmosis album.
 Due to conflicts, the album was re-written and recorded with Zakk Wylde on guitar.
 In 1994, Vai won a Grammy award for his performance of "Sofa", from Zappa's Universe.